cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/events/SimEvent.rst

 getSource
 ^^^^^^^^^

-.. java:method::  int getSource()
+.. java:method::  SimEntity getSource()
    :outertype: SimEvent

-   Gets the unique id number of the entity which scheduled this event.
+   Gets the entity which scheduled this event.

 getTag
 ^^^^^^